 The Oakley Radar EV Path sunglasses are very similar to the Oakley Jawbreaker.
 However, they differ slightly in the lens and frame shape.

-The most noticeable difference between these and Jawbreaker is in the field of view you get.
-The Radar EV Path sunglasses don’t have the bottom part of the frame, so they provide an undisrupted field of view.
+The most noticeable difference between these and the Jawbreaker is in the field of view you get.
+The Radar EV Path sunglasses lack the bottom part of the frame, providing an uninterrupted field of view.

-Radar EV Path shape allows good airflow that ensures that the lens will be fog-free even in a humid environment.
-And if the lens gets foggy, it will be clear again within seconds.
+The Radar EV Path shape promotes airflow, keeping the lens fog-free even in humid environments.
+If it gets foggy, it will be clear again within seconds.

-Like other models of cycling sunglasses from Oakley, these are equipped with PRIZM technology.
-It enhances the contrast of colors to make potholes and bumps more visible, even from a larger distance.
+Like other Oakley cycling sunglasses models, these are equipped with PRIZM technology.
+This technology enhances color contrast to make potholes and bumps more visible, even from farther away.

-The Radar EV Path’s main downside is that the arm pieces can interfere with some bike helmets’ dial fit mechanisms because they are pretty long.
+The Radar EV Path’s main downside is that the arm pieces are quite long and can interfere with some bike helmets’ dial fit mechanisms.

 Tifosi Alliant (Best Budget Cycling Sunglasses)